pedromvpg/Hodler-of-Last-Resort/README.md

 ### Order of play
 0. All players start with 0 bitcoin and only 1 mining die (color matching user's figure).
 1. Player X rolls the white die.
 2. Player X moves piece to the space forward the number on the white die.
-If they land on a orange space, they can take a card from one of the decks (random? player free to select, roll a special 6 face color die to select theme?)
+The player can choose to buy a card which can be played in this round.
 3. All players roll mining dice.
 4. Lowest number wines the block reward.
 If a tie, keep rolling until there's a clear winner.
 Only the smallest number on the mining dice counts.
 5. Player X chooses to engage or not engage with the space it has landed on.